Happy chemicals and how to replace temporary happiness with long term satisfaction

 3. Socialise = oxytocin

 It’s known as the ‘cuddle hormone’ in popular science – the hormone involved with bond-making and the formation of trusting, intimate relationships.
 Cute.
 But oxytocin is much more than your body’s love potion.
 Your happiness also hinges on it.
 According to researchers at Claremont University, the higher your oxytocin levels, the higher your happiness and wellbeing.

-IDEA: To get some oxytocin flowing, we suggest giving out hugs (or handshakes to shy or easily-offended colleagues), stroking a pet (anyone’s will do) or getting a massage (which also releases serotonin and dopamine – a positive cocktail of happiness).
+IDEA: To get some oxytocin flowing, we suggest giving out hugs or handshakes, stroking a pet (anyone’s will do) or getting a massage (which also releases serotonin and dopamine – a positive cocktail of happiness).
 The benefits of oxytocin can be felt by individuals in non-touchy-feely relationships, too, by simply being around and in close proximity with other people.

 GABA is an amino acid, Gamma-Amino Butryic acid to be precise (if that means something to you, then pat on the back, you big boffin).
 It acts as a neurotransmitter in the brain and creates a generalised calming effect, working as nature’s tranquilizer – perfect for calming anxiety and willing away the woes.
 Anti-anxiety benzodiazepines, such as Valium or Xanax, are sedatives that function by increasing GABA, but you can increase GABA naturally by getting your zen on.
 A study in the Journal of Alternative and Complementary Medicine found a 27% increase in GABA levels among those who practice yoga following a 60 minute session.